 The recommended way to connect to databases when using Denodo is through JDBC (this is an acronym referring to Java Database Connectivity), so let's start this tutorial creating a new JDBC data source to import a table with a primary key.

 In the Installation & Bootstrapping section, you installed a MySQL database server and imported the libraries into the Virtual DataPort Extension management.
 With this driver added to the Administration Tool, you are ready to create the JDBC Data Source following these steps:

 "New > Data source > JDBC".

-The Administration Tool will show the introspected schema of the relational database:
+The Design Studio will show the introspected schema of the relational database:

 To incorporate some of the tables into the Denodo virtual schema, you have to check the box near the tables or views you want to import.
 In this case, check address, client and client_type and then click on the Create selected button.